Titlo

+Visual forms

 The titlo is drawn as a line over a text.
+A short titlo is placed over a single letter or over an entire abbreviation; a long titlo is placed over a whole word.

 In some styles of writing the line is drawn with serifs, so that it may appear as a zigzag.
-The usual form in this case is short stroke up, falling slanted line, short stroke up; an alternative resembles a volta bracket: short stroke up, horizontal line, short stroke down.
+The usual form in this case is short stroke up, falling slanted line, short stroke up.

-The titlo has several meanings depending on the context:

-One meaning is in its use to mark letters when they are used as numerals.
-This is a quasi-decimal system analogous to Greek numerals.
+An alternative resembles a musical volta bracket: short stroke up, horizontal line, short stroke down.